PWNDAO/gm_events_cities/events/zugercryptobrunch/README.md

 # The address to link to a Google map.
 Please test the address on Google Maps.
 # Example: Skalitzer Strasse 85-86, 10997 Berlin, Germany
-address: TBIndustriestrasse 14, 6300 Zug, Switzerland
+address: TB Industriestrasse 14, 6300 Zug, Switzerland

 # The category of the event.
 Valid options:
 # - conference